-Municipal Audit Committee Recommendati ions Date of Committee MeetingCommittee recommendations during 2014/2015 Recommendations adopted (Enter Yes); not adopted (provide explanation) Performance Management: The AC recommended that: Management continue to document and implement standard operating procedures relating to the performance management system and that compliance to the operating procedures are monitored through ongoing management and supervisory checks.
-Yes 25 August 2014 Internal Audit: The AC recommended that: Internal Audit manage delivery and progress reporting on the approved audit plan in a more disciplined manner by ensuring that the Audit Committee is informed of changes to the plan and delivery of projects in a timely manner; Management give attention to the timely implementation of the agreed action plans to address Internal Audit findings; Yes ions Date of Committee Meeting Committee recommendations during 2014/2015 Recommendations adopted (Enter Yes); not adopted (provide explanation) Internal Audit improve recordkeeping and reporting on audits where management action plans need to be implemented; and Internal Audit report to the Audit Committee on a quarterly basis regarding progress made with the implementation of Combined Assurance in the Municipality.
-Forensic Investigations: The AC recommended that: Management continue to ensure that all reported cases are investigated and the required action is taken to resolve the cases in a timely manner; and Management ensure that the efforts made to recover amounts due are reflected in the report.
-Yes Internal Audit: 27 February 2015 The AC recommended that: The restructuring and capacitation of the Municipality's Internal Audit and Risk Management Unit should be prioritised; The 2014/15 Internal Audit Plan approved by the Audit Committee be reviewed and prioritised taking into account the current Internal Audit resources and time available till the end of the financial year; The amended Internal Audit Plan including substantive motivations for the proposed changes to the plan be presented to the Audit Committee for consideration and approval; and Management develop a project plan outlining specific timelines and deliverables in the efforts to implement Combined Assurance in the Municipality.
-Yes Performance Management: The Audit Committee recommended that: Management reviews and supervisory checks of the portfolios of evidence be formalised and incorporated into the standard operating procedures for the performance indicators; and Officials be held accountable for ensuring the reliability and integrity of the reported performance results.
-Yes 25 May 2015 Quality Assurance State of Readiness Review: The Audit Committee recommended that: The response plan prepared by Internal Audit is adhered to.
+Municipal Audit Committee Recommendations Date of Committee Committee recommendations during Recommendations adopted Meeting 2014/2015 Performance Management: The AC recommended that: Management continues to document and implement standard operating procedures relating to the performance management system and that compliance to the operating procedures are monitored through ongoing management and supervisory checks.
+Yes 25 August 2014 Internal Audit: The AC recommended that: Internal Audit manages delivery and progress reporting on the approved audit plan in a more disciplined manner by ensuring that the Audit Committee is informed of changes to the plan and delivery of projects in a timely manner; Management gives attention to the timely implementation of the agreed action plans to address Internal Audit findings; Internal Audit improves recordkeeping and reporting on audits where management action plans need to be implemented; and Internal Audit reports to the Audit Committee on a quarterly basis regarding progress made with the implementation of Combined Assurance in the Municipality.
+Yes Forensic Investigations: The AC recommended that: Management continues to ensure that all reported cases are investigated and the required action is taken to resolve the cases in a timely manner; and Management ensures that the efforts made to recover amounts due are reflected in the report.
+Yes 27 February 2015 Internal Audit: The AC recommended that: The restructuring and capacitation of the Municipality's Internal Audit and Risk Management Unit should be prioritised; The 2014/15 Internal Audit Plan approved by the Audit Committee be reviewed and prioritised taking into account the current Internal Audit resources and time available till the end of the financial year; The amended Internal Audit Plan including substantive motivations for the proposed Yes

+Municipal Audit Committee Recommendat ions

+Date of Committee Committee recommendations during Recommendations adopted

+Meeting 2014/2015

+changes to the plan be presented to the Audit Committee for consideration and approval;

+and

+Management develops a project plan

+outlining specific timelines and deliverables

+in the efforts to implement Combined

+Assurance in the Municipality.

+Performance Management:

+The Audit Committee recommended that:

+• Management reviews and supervisory checks

+of the portfolios of evidence be formalised Yes

+and incorporated into the standard operating Tes

+procedures for the performance indicators;

+and

+Officials be held accountable for ensuring the reliability and integrity of the reported

+performance results.

+Quality Assurance State of Readiness Review:

+The Audit Committee recommended that:

+The response plan prepared by Internal Audit is adhered to.
 Internal Audit would be Yes

-Municipal Audit Committee Recommendat ions Date of Committee Meeting Committee recommendations during 2014/2015 Recommendations adopted (Enter Yes); not adopted (provide explanation) in a position to state that the audits are carried out in conformance with the International Standards for the Professional Practice of Internal Auditing in their audit reports.
-Performance Management: The Audit Committee recommended that: The management reviews and supervisory checks of the portfolio of evidence should be continuously reviewed and where necessary incorporated into the standard operating procedures for the performance indicators.
-This related specifically to the national indicators that should be included in the SDBIP.
-Yes Municipal Governance Action Plan 2013/14: The Audit Committee recommended that: Management should continue their effort to implement all the agreed recommendations made by the AGSA before the end of the financial year.
-Yes Financial Management: The Audit Committee recommended that: Management should continue in their efforts to match the expenditure to the budgets and prepare the budgets in line with anticipated future expenditure.
-Yes
+in a position to state that the audits are 165

+carried out in conformance with the

+International Standards for the Professional

+Practice of Internal Auditing in their audit

+reports.

+Performance Management:

+The Audit Committee recommended that:

+• The management reviews and supervisory

+checks of the portfolio of evidence should be Yes

+continuously reviewed and where necessary 163

+incorporated into the standard operating

+25 May 2015 procedures for the performance indicators.
+This related specifically to the national

+indicators that should be included in the

+SDBIP.

+Municipal Governance Action Plan 2013/14:

+The Audit Committee recommended that:

+Management should continue their effort to Yes

+implement all the agreed recommendations

+made by the AGSA before the end of the

+financial year.

+Financial Management:

+The Audit Committee account of the

+The Audit Committee recommended that: Yes

+• Management should continue in their efforts to match the expenditure to the budgets and

+prepare the budgets in line with anticipated

+future expenditure.